michal-franc/michal-franc.github.io/_posts/2013-01-01-unit-test-code-with-static-method-console-write.md

 <p>In order to test this code, we can create a stub that implements the IConsoleWrapper interface.
 This stub will just simulate Console.
 We can control it's behaviour and thus create a stable test scenarios.</p>

 <h3>Test Stub</h3>

+{% highlight csharp %}
-<pre class="lang:default decode:true">public class ConsoleWrapperStub : IConsoleWrapper
+public class ConsoleWrapperStub : IConsoleWrapper
 {
     private IList keyCollection;
     private int keyIndex = 0;